OccuSys/BuildSys2026/index.md

 ### ACM BuildSys 2026 · Banff, Canada

 <div class="callout">
 The energy transition presents unprecedented opportunities to rethink how we model, predict, and respond to occupant behavior.
+From personalized thermal comfort control and human-in-the-loop systems to data-driven behavior prediction and adaptive building automation, emerging technologies enable buildings to become truly occupant-centric.
 </div>

 ---